-The Prizes replace the NSW Science & Engineering Awards, held annually since 2008, and reflect the State Government's strong commitment to the local research and development community.
+The Prizes replaced the NSW Science & Engineering Awards (held annually since 2008) and reflect the State Government's strong commitment to the local research and development community.

-The Prizes also aims to raise community awareness and appreciation of the important contribution scientists and engineers make to our daily lives, and encourage careers in both fields.
+The Prizes aim to raise community awareness and appreciation of the important contribution scientists and engineers make to our daily lives, and encourage careers in both fields.